tobyhs/ghpr-sync-notifier/README.md

-# GitHub Pull Request Synchronize Notifier (ghpr-sync-notifier)
+# GitHub Pull Request Sync Notifier (ghpr-sync-notifier)

-This is a GitHub webhook handler that creates a comment on a pull request every time a "synchronize" action happens on that pull request.
-This comment triggers a GitHub email so watchers receive an email when a pull request is updated with a push.
+This is a GitHub webhook handler that sends an email when a "synchronize" action (push to a pull request's branch) happens on an open pull request.

 ## Setup